CLooker/HackerRank/README.md

 # HackerRank

-These are solutions to HackerRank files.
+These are solutions to HackerRank problems.

 The problem's url is in the `url.txt` file or the `.js` file.